raniejade/kspec/README.md

 ```

 ## Shared Examples
-Sometimes it's convenient to reuse examples - like when testing for a subclass of something.
+Sometimes it's convenient to reuse examples - like when testing a subclass.
 ```kotlin
 class CalculatorSpec: KSpec() {
     override fun spec() {